 Students who attend this session will learn about the benefits of a reading system and reading schedule.
 We will demonstrate the SQ3R reading strategy and how to modify it for their particular reading needs. **Please make a note in the “special requests” section if you have a specific type of reading you would like us to focus on.
 Otherwise, we will focus on general textbook reading.

-We offer three separate workshops on Time Management, depending on your needs:
+We offer three separate workshops on Time Management, depending on your needs.
+If you select this topic, please tell us in the "Special Requests" section which of these three you would like:

 Want to have us facilitate a workshop, but you don’t see the topic you want listed above?
 That’s okay!
-Just put in a “special request” and we’ll create something that meets your needs.
+Just put note in the “special request” box, and we’ll create something that meets your needs.

 Requests for topics not on this list, or requests to combine topics, are considered at the discretion of the Assistant Director for Academic Skills, based on content and presenter availability.
 We do our best to fulfill every request we receive, and will work with you to prepare a session that meets your needs.